 The EPC2000 controller has two levels of access - Operator mode and Configuration mode.
 Operator mode provides basic functionality required on a day-to-day basis whereas Configuration mode provides full functionality for Initial set-up and process configuration.
 Passwords are supported by default to control access to configuration mode.
 Strong passwords should be used (see below).
-After five unsuccessful login attempts, password entry is blocked for 30 minutes (including over a power interruption).
+After five unsuccessful login attempts, password entry is blocked for the configured Instrument>Security>PassLockTime, set to 30 minutes by default.
+A powercycle resets the elapsed time back to 0.
 This helps protect against 'brute force' attempts to guess a password.